lessload/DNSCrypt-reload/README.md

 2. run `lessload-installer.bat` _[run as admin]_ to install <br/>(it will install loopback to all interface & block all internet by default)

-3. one click `Reload-dnscrypt.bat` _[run as admin]_ to access internet with dnscrypt, script will automatic detect internet or wait for you to login through Web Portal and run dnscrypt-proxy.
+3. one click `reload-dnscrypt.bat` _[run as admin]_ to access internet with dnscrypt, script will automatic detect internet or wait for you to login through Web Portal and run dnscrypt-proxy.

 ( recommend you to run script before connect wifi , Web Captive Portal will not show _in some case_ if you run script after )<br/>
 ( no need to stop service just restart to get internet connection back )